Having spent over two years trying to get pregnant, I spent a lot of time doing research, and I am sharing what I found out.

-Once you know at which point in your cycle you are ovulating (and it can be pretty much any time between day ten to day 20+) then you can narrow down when is going to be the best time to get pregnant.
+Once you know at which point in your cycle you are ovulating (and it can be pretty much any time between day 10–20+) then you can narrow down when it's going to be the best time to get pregnant.

 The Egg and the Sperm

 As I have said, the egg only lives for approximately 24 hours maximum after it is released, so you need to make sure you have sex before the egg has passed for that month.

 But you do have the advantage that sperm can live up to 4-5 days so that then gives you a 6-day window of being able to get pregnant in each cycle.
 Clinical studies say that the fertile window is 5 days before and the day of ovulation.*

 These studies also confirm that you are more likely to get pregnant either two days before ovulation or on the day of ovulation.
 In fact, in the study referred to above, the probability of being in your fertile window on day 12 of your cycle is 58% (i.e. 58% of women are fertile on day 12 and this is the highest percentage of any day in your cycle).

 Read More From Wehavekids

 Obviously, it is quite difficult to actually prove when you ovulated but there are methods that can be quite accurate to within a day or so, giving a good indication of when to have unprotected sex.